valeIT/hazel/Unzip files.md

 </code>

 <code>rar e $1</code>
-is a simple version that simply unrar everything in the current folder, if you want a more specific behaviour write <code> rar -?</code> in the command line
+is a simple version that simply unrar everything in the current folder, if you want a more specific behaviour write <code> rar -?</code> in the command line.